Space sexology: Potential solutions to the challenges of space sexology

-Despite intimacy and sexuality becoming increasingly recognized as a fundamental human right, space organizations have historically evaded sex-related research.
-Researchers have speculated that these organizations tend to avoid controversies that could result in reduced funding.
-Dubé et al. (2021) proposed that space organizations should be reminded of the risks of limiting sex and intimacy in space while highlighting the potential benefits of enabling them as a possible solution.
+Space organizations have historically avoided sex-related research.
+Dubé et al. (2021) proposed that space organizations should be reminded of the risks of limiting sex and intimacy in space while highlighting the potential benefits of enabling them.
 They argue that organizations are ultimately responsible for the health and well-being of their astronauts and as such, intimate and sexual needs ought not be overlooked.
-To better meet the needs of their space travellers, they state that space organizations may want to adopt a progressive, sex-positive agenda that values sexual rights.
-They suggested that emphasizing the importance of intimacy and sex in space could in turn help investors and the public view this discipline as valuable and necessary.
+However, they indicate that successfully researching space sexology will likely require cooperation and contributions from both space organizations and their astronauts.
+They acknowledge that this may prove challenging, as conflicting sexual views between administrators and astronauts alike could complicate group cohesion.